The customer service quality assurance checklist [template]

 💡 For example: Spelling/Grammar can be allocated 10 points out of the 50 points that make up your Empathy/Tone category.

-How to measure your QA’s impact with metrics
+How to measure your quality assurance impact with metrics

 Now you have your internal scoring system.
 Next, you will want to measure the impact of your QA program using a performance metrics scorecard.
-This will give you an overview of how QA is effecting your team’s performance and your customer’s satisfaction.
+This will give you an overview of how QA is affecting your team’s performance and your customer satisfaction.

 To get the full picture of your checklist’s success, focus on measuring the following metrics: